RI_533

 -

-The total precipitation over the forecast period (p1w).
-Week 1 and week 2 forecasted index is available daily from September 1 to August 31.
-Week 3 and week 4 forecasted index is available weekly (Thursday) from September 1 to August 31.
-Units: mm Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
+Probability of 10-day precipitation total above 100mm (p10d_prob100).
+Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
+Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
+Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
 Both dry and wet precipitation extremes have the ability to inhibit proper crop growth.
 The greatest daily precipitation index covers the risk of excessive precipitation in the short term, while the other indices pertain to longer term moisture availability.
 Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 -